retroelec/T-HMI-C64/README.md

 ### Android keyboard

-The emulator starts a BLE (Bluetooth Low Energy) server to receive keystrokes from the Android client.
+If you choosed the BLE keyboard (Makefile: KEYBOARD := BLE_KEYBOARD), the emulator starts a BLE server to receive keystrokes from the Android client.

 Once the app is installed and launched, you must accept the requested permissions once (access to the precise location (*not* coarse location), permission to search for BLE devices).